Citizens Assistance Office

 City Hall Tours take place twice per month.
-The 1st and 3rd Wednesday (Morning) and the 4th Thursday (Afternoon) have been scheduled as tour dates.
+The 1st and 3rd Tuesday (Afternoon at 1:30) and the 4th Wednesday (Morning at 9:30) have been scheduled as tour dates.
 For any other special accommodations on times and dates, please contact email@example.com.

 Tours for groups and individuals close at 12:00 PM noon two (2) weeks prior to the tour date and must meet a minimum enrollment.
 Additionally, special request such as an interpreter should be made in advance, preferably during time of the request.

 City Hall Tours are offered for groups of 5-25 people.
 The suggested appropriate age for this tour is 9 years old and up.
 This tour is approximately 1 and a half hours long and is walking intensive.